Kaunos: Mythology

 According to mythology Kaunos was founded by King Kaunos, son of the Carian King Miletus and Kyane, and grandson of Apollo.
 Kaunos had a twin sister by the name of Byblis who developed a deep, unsisterly love for him.
 When she wrote her brother a love letter, telling him about her feelings, he decided to flee with some of his followers to settle elsewhere.
 His twin sister became mad with sorrow, started looking for him and tried to commit suicide.
 Mythology says that the Calbys river emerged from her tears.

 Origins

 Herodotus differentiates the Kaunians from both the Carians and the Lycians, considering them indigenous people, although the Kaunians themselves claimed to have originated from Crete.
-He notes that their language was similar to Carian but not the same, as evidenced by an inscription found at Kaunos that contains characters absent from inscriptions in other parts of Caria.
+He notes that their language was similar to Carian but not the same, as evidenced by an inscription discovered at Kaunos that contains characters absent from inscriptions in other areas of Caria.
 The earliest Greek inscriptions at Kaunos are found on the bases of statues of Hecatomnus and Mausolus.
 The later inscriptions show that Kaunos had become a Greek city, with none of its citizens bearing Carian names.